nhsconnect/Events-Management/pages/explore/explore_careconnect.md

 - CareConnect-PractitionerRole-1

 The Beta specification release also adopts the **draft** **'CareConnect-Observation-1'** STU3 FHIR profile and any supporting artefacts.
-This has been developed by NHS Digital as part of an exercise to uplift the CareConnect DSTU2 FHIR Profiles published by INTEROPen to an STU3 equivalent, within a [feature branch](https://github.com/HL7-UK/CareConnect-profiles/tree/feature/interopen) on the [HL7-UK github repository](https://github.com/HL7-UK/CareConnect-profiles-STU3).
+This has been developed by NHS Digital as part of an exercise to uplift the CareConnect DSTU2 FHIR Profiles published by INTEROPen to an STU3 equivalent, within a [feature branch](https://github.com/nhsconnect/CareConnect-profiles/tree/feature/stu3) on the [NHSConnect CareConnect profiles github repository](https://github.com/nhsconnect/CareConnect-profiles).

 Level 3 profiles have been developed with reference to the INTEROPen document [Deriving-CareConnect-Profiles](https://docs.google.com/document/d/1Fe6_w78BiNKwAnmsJi0-oQe7TRc2VpFqUQGpdpbkn7s/edit#heading=h.v4n7w91x36ud).